-Approximately 50% of the mine plan tons are Inferred.
-80% of the mine plan in the first two years is sourced from Measured and Indicated zones.
+Approximately 50% of the mine plan tons are classified as an inferred mineral resource, but do not include the additional inferred mineral resource reported on April 10, 2018.
+80% of the mine plan in the first two years is sourced from measured and indicated mineral resources.

-1.9 Recovery Methods
+Recovery Methods

-Mineralized material mined from the ESM deposits will be processed at the existing concentrator that was commissioned in 1970 and last shut down in 2008.
+Mineralized material mined from the ESM deposits are processed at the existing concentrator that was commissioned in 1970 and last shut down in 2008.
 The existing plant flotation circuit consists of a lead flotation circuit followed by zinc flotation.
-Lead grades for the mill feed material will be less than 1%, and as such, a lead concentrate will not be produced.
+Lead grades for the mill feed material are less than 1%, and as such, a lead concentrate is not produced.